 The UAE's policy of economic diversification has led to development in key sectors such as tourism, air transport, trade, financial services, manufacturing and alternative energy.
 The UAE has made progress towards ending its economic dependence on hydrocarbons.
-The mining and quarrying sector, which includes crude oil and natural gas, accounted for approximately 29.1 per cent. of the UAE's constant GDP in 2020, down from 79 per cent. of GDP in 1980.
-The historic evolution in non-oil GDP contributions to the UAE's constant GDP for the years ended 31 December 2001 to 31 December 2020 is shown below:
+The mining and quarrying sector, which includes crude oil and natural gas, accounted for approximately 30.3 per cent. of the UAE's constant GDP in 2022, down from 79 per cent. of GDP in 1980.
+The historic evolution in non-oil GDP contributions to the UAE's constant GDP for the years ended 31 December 2001 to 31 December 2022 is shown below with data for 2021 and 2022 being preliminary: